Paloma Valley High School: Homophobic allegations

 On March 2, 2011, it was reported that a teacher at Paloma Valley High School allegedly wrote an 'S' on a lesbian student's hand and repeatedly referred to the student as a "sinner" throughout class.
 The student reported the alleged incident against the teacher on October 14, but the teacher has only recently been "dealt with" according to Leslie Ventuleth, the Riverside County School District’s chief human resources officer.
 As of Oct.
 29, 2015, the identities of the student and the teacher have yet to be released.

 "Teachers and students say that even though they have complained, the district has refused to do anything about it."

 The school's Gay Straight Alliance was forbidden last fall from sharing information about Gay, Lesbian, Bisexual and Transgender History Month during school announcements.
-Paloma Valley's vice president of the Gay Straight Alliance had proposed the idea.
-She hoped to share information during announcements about prominent gay people.
-She said her proposal was rejected, and that she was told such announcements weren't allowed for any history month.
+Paloma Valley's vice president of the Gay Straight Alliance (Knox Morris) had proposed the idea.
+He hoped to share information during announcements about prominent gay people.
+He said his proposal was rejected, and that he was told such announcements weren't allowed for any history month.
 Later, during Black History Month in February, the Black Student Union made announcements similar to those proposed by the Gay Straight Alliance.
-She continued and was one of several students who complained to Perris Union school board members last month.
-"I'm frustrated that my school would do something like this," she said at the meeting.
+He continued and was one of several students who complained to Perris Union school board members last month.
+"I'm frustrated that my school would do something like this," he said at the meeting.